Whitmore (horse): Honors and recognition

 Shortly after Whitmore's retirement, Oaklawn Park announced the renaming of the Hot Springs Stakes to the Whitmore Stakes.
 Additionally, the Count Fleet barn at Oaklawn where Whitmore was based during his racing career was renamed the Whitmore barn.

 Pedigree

+Whitmore is inbred 6D x 4D x 5D to the stallion Mr Prospector, meaning that he appears sixth generation (via Myth), fourth generation, and fifth generation (via Yarn) on the dam side of his pedigree.

+Whitmore is inbred 5D x 4D to the stallion Storm Cat, meaning that he appears fifth generation (via Hennessy) and fourth generation on the dam side of his pedigree.

+Whitmore is inbred 5D x 4D to the mare Yarn, meaning that she appears fifth generation (via Myth) and fourth generation on the dam side of his pedigree.